 Proc.10：Countering measures adjusting

 Comparing the statistics report of itself and information feedback from trusted peers, AMgmt evaluates the anti-spam performance of the spam filtering system for possible improvements.
 Based on the evaluation result, measures and policies may be adjusted and collaboration mechanisms with other domains may be changed.
-Relative measures will be carried out, such as establish or disestablish trusted relationship and distributing new filtering rules and policies to APrs.
+Relevant measures will be carried out, such as establish or disestablish trusted relationship and distributing new filtering rules and policies to APrs.

+Editor’s note: Add reference section in this document by referring to MAAWG, GSMA, etc.

 _______